shivakumar-617181/Kubernetes/Kubernetes Troubleshooting/README.md

 **kubectl describe pod**

-Used too Describe the pods.
+Used to Describe the pods.

 **kubectl logs (podName)**